fkelava/peppy.hr/docs/_posts/2025-09-07-csharp-inl-array-span-exts.md

 {% endraw %}
 {% endhighlight %}

-which, in the end, allows us to take all of the benefits of inline array types while still allowing us to express generic transformations on them regardless of their size.
+which, in the end, allows us to take the benefits of inline array types while still allowing us to express generic transformations on them regardless of size.